Phuketcondovillainvestment

 • Sarah (Australia): penthouse $649k → $770k (+$120k)

-Past performance does not guarantee future results — but it shows what happens when buying quality, timing construction upside, and selling with clean documentation.
+Past performance does not guarantee future results, but it shows what happens when buying quality, timing construction upside, and selling with clean documentation.

-Who Should Choose a Phuket Condo
+Who Should Buy a Phuket Condo Instead of a Villa?

 • Investors optimising for rental yield per dollar and liquidity